dlarkin3/face_shooter/README.md

-# Use extreme caution when using a loaded gun that fires automatically.
+# Use extreme caution when using a autonomously shooting loaded gun.
 ## This code controlls a pan tilt machanism with an airsoft rifle mounted on it.
 It locates a human face and then shoots it.

 ## Create an alias for each device